 The app now starts!
 The

-COMPlus_EnableDiagnostics environment variable (which is undocumented) turns off debugging and profiling support, so I would not bake this environment variable into the
+COMPlus_EnableDiagnostics environment variable (which is documented here) turns off debugging and profiling support, so I would not bake this environment variable into the

 Dockerfile.
 For some reason these features need a read/write file system to work properly.
 If you'd like to try this yourself, you can checkout all the code in this repo.